 One important caveat in approaching a claim that does or may involve uninsured/underinsured motorist coverage of the injured person's own insurance policy is that because the injured person makes a claim against his or her own insurance company, the injured person's insurance company becomes his or her adversary.
 Because the injured person will need to deal with his or her own insurance company immediately, it is important to contact an experienced lawyer right away so that all aspects of the case can be handled properly and with the injured person's interest in mind.

 If you or a loved one has been injured in a vehicle-related accident because of another driver's carelessness or negligence, and the driver at fault has inadequate insurance or no insurance at all, it is important that you speak to an experienced personal injury lawyer who can successfully handle your case.
 Our attorneys have successfully represented clients who have sustained property damage or personal injuries in car accidents, motor vehicle accidents, truck accidents, vehicle rollovers, SUV collisions, semi-tractor crashes, as well as accidents involving insured motorists, uninsured drivers, underinsured parties, drunk drivers, and hit and run drivers.
-Please call Lebowitz & Mzhen, LLC at 800-654-1949 to schedule your free, no obligation consultation).
+Please call Lebowitz & Mzhen Personal Injury Lawyers at (800) 654-1949 to schedule your free, no obligation consultation).
 You can also contact Jack Lebowitz or Vadim Mzhen by e-mail.